thedaviddias/Front-End-Performance-Checklist/README.md

     * 🛠 [long vs short class · jsPerf](https://jsperf.com/long-vs-short-class)

-- [ ] **Unused CSS:** Remove unused CSS.
+- [ ] **Unused CSS:** Remove unused CSS selectors.

     *Why:*
-    > Removing unused CSS can reduce the size of your files and then speed up the load of your assets.
+    > Removing unused CSS selectors can reduce the size of your files and then speed up the load of your assets.

     *How:*
     > ⁃ ⚠️ Always check if the framework CSS you want to use don't already has a reset / normalize code included.
 Sometimes you may not need everything that is inside your reset / normalize file.